artrey/gpio-fan-manager/README.md

 python manage.py
 ```

+Script require access to control of gpio (maybe need sudo).

 Script use the config file (default: config.yaml in same folder).
 Set the env variable CONFIG_PATH to override file path.